oneboyfromife/Demiladeala/README.md

-### Hi  I'm Oluwademilade Ala
+### 👋 Hi  I'm Oluwademilade Ala
 Frontend Developer with experience in JavaScript, Typescript, and Responsive Web Design.

-🔭 I’m currently working on
+🔭  I’m looking to collaborate on any frontend or open source projects in general

-🌱 I’m currently learning Typescript, Javascript and Next js
+🌱 I am interested in Typescript, Javascript and Next js

 👯 I’m open to work 👨🏿‍💻